ConGeo: Robust Cross-view Geo-localization across Ground View Variations: Supplementary Experiments

 \subsection{Polar Transformation Analysis}

-As we reviewed in the \textit{Related Works} section (Section~\ref{sec:related_works}) in the main paper, polar transformation is commonly used to improve the models' performance on the North-aligned setting~\cite{jointloc_2020_cvpr, transgeo_cvpr_2022}.
+As we reviewed in Section~\ref{sec:related_works} in the main paper, polar transformation is commonly used to improve the models' performance on the North-aligned setting~\cite{jointloc_2020_cvpr, transgeo_cvpr_2022}.
 Polar transformation transfers the aerial images to the polar coordinates and narrows the view gap between aerial images and ground images.
 We compare the performance between the base model and ConGeo with the original satellite images or with the polar transformed satellite images in Table~\ref{tab:polar}.
 Results indicate ConGeo can consistently improve the robustness, whether the aerial images are polar-transformed or not.
 Note that polar transformation enhances the spatial correspondences in the model.
 Therefore, compared with ConGeo without polar transformation, ConGeo with polar transformation is more likely to maintain strong performance in the North-aligned setting, while being less competitive in the limited FoV settings.

-\subsection{Transfer between CVUSA and CVACT datasets}
+\subsection{Transfer between CVUSA and CVACT Datasets}

 The transfer analysis between CVUSA and CVACT datasets is often reported to show the generalization ability of the model on different datasets.
 We also report the transfer results of the base model and ConGeo on the unknown orientation setting and limited FoV setting in Table~\ref{tab:transfer}.
-Results suggest ConGeo can significantly improve the robustness of the base model (R@1\% gains on average 20.6\% on FoV=360$^{\circ}$).
+Results suggest ConGeo can significantly improve the robustness of the base model (R@1\% gains on average 20.6\% on FoV=360$^{\circ}$ over the two settings).